fox01213/WCCNet_DenseNet_train_code_mammo_1.3.3/README.md

-#Getting Started
+# Getting Started
 This README provides instructions on how to get started with WCCNet on DenseNet to make mammogram binary (Abnormal vs. Normal) classification by using the public mammogram FFDM dataset, such as INBreast and VinDr-Mammo, as the source of training data.

-Requirements
+## Requirements
 There are a few requirements needed in order to get started with this shared Python script:
-•	Install Anaconda, Python and PyTorch in your AI training environment
+* Install Anaconda, Python and PyTorch in your AI training environment
-•	Recommend adopting a single FFDM as training dataset in the very beginning.
+* Recommend adopting a single FFDM as training dataset in the very beginning.
 Then to incorporate multiple FFDM databases for generalization
-•	Convert the DICOM mammogram images in your selected FFDM database to 1024*1024 png images by leveraging medical grade image preprocessing techniques that are specially developed for mammogram
+* Convert the DICOM mammogram images in your selected FFDM database to 1024*1024 png images by leveraging medical grade image preprocessing techniques that are specially developed for mammogram
-•	Anonymize/block the private information on DICOM images if any
+* Anonymize/block the private information on DICOM images if any
-•	Recommend to adopt patient-aware technique to split the train set of the selected FFDM database to Train and Validate split by either 80/20 or 85/15 ratio
+* Recommend to adopt patient-aware technique to split the train set of the selected FFDM database to Train and Validate split by either 80/20 or 85/15 ratio
-•	WCCNet is a deep learning model designed to enhance classification tasks by addressing class imbalance through a weighted cross-entropy loss function.
+* WCCNet is a deep learning model designed to enhance classification tasks by addressing class imbalance through a weighted cross-entropy loss function.
 This allows the network to prioritize learning from underrepresented classes, which is particularly useful in medical imaging tasks like mammogram classification.
 Try first with an imbalanced dataset to evaluate the effectiveness of WCCNet for imbalanced dataset
-•	 Augment the scarcity Abnormal images later-on to evaluate the difference by also adopt medical grade, mammogram-specific data augmentation techniques.
+* Augment the scarcity Abnormal images later-on to evaluate the difference by also adopt medical grade, mammogram-specific data augmentation techniques.

-Version Evolution (Note that the shared version is version 1.3.3)
+## Version Evolution (Note that the shared version is version 1.3.3)

-The ver1.2 is to first try the class weighting approach for WCCNet
+##### The ver1.2 is to first try the class weighting approach for WCCNet
 -------------------------------------------------------
 The ver1.2.1 is to:
 1. Maintains training history when resuming
 2. Saves optimizer state for consistent training continuation
 3. Allows specifying new total epochs when resuming
 4. Preserves all metrics and best model tracking

 How to use:
 1. Train from scratch: python WCCNet_DenseNet_train_code_mammo_1.3.2.py --epochs 100
 2. Resume from checkpoint: python WCCNet_DenseNet_train_code_mammo_1.3.py --resume --epochs 100